roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-06 ****** byTheTalkMan© "Holy fuck!"
+"Holy fuck!"
 Derek groaned out.
 Just feeling the entirety of his dick smothered in his wife's grandmother's tight asshole was nearly indescribable.
 It was just tightness surrounding his cock, smothering it in pleasure.

  "Remember this Derek.
 REMEMBER THIS!"
 Helena moaned out.
 "Remember how my ass feels!
 Compare this to your wife.
 Does she do this to you?
 Has she ever made you feel this good!
 Admit it, Derek.
 C'mon, Derek, admit it.
 Admit how good my ass feels.
 Admit my asshole makes you feel better than Heather ever did.
 Admit you love your wife's grandmother's asshole more than your wife!"